 The Department has over $20 million per year in extramural research funding and consistently ranks in the top twenty departments of pathology for National Institutes of Health grant funding.
 Research programs in bioenergetics, cardiovascular disease, immunology, informatics, neuropathology, and redox biology are among our many areas of scientific strength.
 Our graduate student, resident and fellowship training programs are among the finest in the country and our faculty and students have received national and international recognition for their research and teaching accomplishments.

 I welcome you to explore our website to learn more about our divisions, clinical offerings, and training opportunities.
-I encourage you to follow our progress by reading our quarterly Pathology in Focus newsletters and to contact us to inquire about ways that you can contribute to our clinical, research and teaching missions.
+I encourage you to follow our progress by reading our quarterly Pathology In Focus newsletters and to contact us to inquire about ways that you can contribute to our clinical, reseach, and teaching missions.

 Kevin A. Roth, M.D., Ph.D.